Totora Baby Jacket Pattern

 🎉 And that's it!

-You've now finished your Totora Jacket .
-A lightweight, practical, and very special garment for babies, perfect for beginners who want to make the transition to garments with a yoke and sleeves.
+Your Totora Jacket is now finished.
+A lightweight, practical, and very special garment for babies, perfect for beginners who want to make the leap to garments with yokes and sleeves.

 🎥 Follow the step-by-step video tutorial: